Multidimensional continued fractions and symbolic codings of toral translations: Preparations for the proofs of the main theorems

 \subsection{Properties of sequences of substitutions}

-In our main theorems, we put certain assumptions, like the Pisot condition, on $S$-adic graphs.
+In our main theorems, we put certain assumptions, most notably, the Pisot condition from Definition~\ref{d:Pisot}.
 We will now discuss combinatorial properties that will be satisfied by almost all directive sequences $\bsigma$ under these assumptions.
 We need these combinatorial properties because they occur in some results from \cite{BST:19} that will be important for us.
-All the following definitions are taken from \cite[Section~2]{BST:19}
+Accordingly, most of the definitions stated in the present subsection are taken from \cite[Section~2]{BST:19}.